 Unjust AuditsWe will be subject to audits by 46 different states even though we have no presence, voting rights or political representation in those states.
 More on Audits.

 We are Main Street.
 We are a group of small businesses that will be crushed with mandated costs, compliance burdens and audits if this bill passes.
 Supporters of the dubiously titled Marketplace Fairness Act include Walmart, Best Buy, Home Depot and other mega-retailers who wish to cripple small businesses on the Internet with this bill.
 We can’t afford the costs and it will be impossible for us to comply with the regulations set forth in this bill.
 Some estimate that this bill could cost over 200,000 jobs in our sector.
+Even proponents admit that this bill would affect up to 3.5 million retailers.
 We need the help of Congress.
 The ironically titled “Marketplace Fairness Act” must be defeated.
 Read our full stance and letter to congress.

 The Consequences if the Marketplace Fairness Act Passes

 - It will keep small companies small forever.
 Online companies will never grow past the $1M threshold because they will be punished severely for passing it.